khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - One Zone-IA is ideal for customers want a lower-cost option for infrequently accessed and re-creatable data but do not require the availability and resilience of Standard or Standard-IA.
 - The minimum storage duration is 30 days before you can transition objects from Standard to One Zone-IA.

+## AWS_Cost_Explorer
+- AWS Cost Explorer helps you identify under-utilized Amazon EC2 instances that may be downsized on an instance by instance basis within the same instance family, and also understand the potential impact on your AWS bill by taking into account your Reserved Instances and Savings Plans.

+## AWS_Compute_Optimizer
+- AWS Compute Optimizer recommends optimal AWS Compute resources for your workloads to reduce costs and improve performance by using machine learning to analyze historical utilization metrics.
+- Compute Optimizer helps you choose the optimal Amazon EC2 instance types, including those that are part of an Amazon EC2 Auto Scaling group, based on your utilization data.
+- Compute Optimizer helps you choose the optimal Amazon EC2 instance types, including those that are part of an Amazon EC2 Auto Scaling group, based on your utilization data.
+It does not recommend instance purchase options
 ## AWS_System_Manager
+- AWS Systems Manager gives you visibility and control of your infrastructure on AWS.
+S
+- ystems Manager provides a unified user interface so you can view operational data from multiple AWS services and allows you to automate operational tasks across your AWS resources.

 - Using AWS Systems Manager, you can group resources, like Amazon EC2 instances, Amazon S3 buckets, or Amazon RDS instances, by application, view operational data for monitoring and troubleshooting, and take action on your groups of resources
 -
 ## Cloudwatch